A tool to execute FMUs and couple them to PDE-based solvers using preCICE.

 }

 participant_name and mesh_name need to match the entries in precice-config.xml.
-The same is true for write_data and read_data, which control the data exchange. type can be set to scalar or vector.
+The same is true for write_data_name and read_data_name, which control the data exchange.

 Limitations